-Keep accurate records of attendance at meetings, volunteerism for and participation in service projects, and the collection of dues.
+Keep accurate records of attendance at meetings, volunteerism for and participation in service projects.

 Section III – Duties of the Individual Executive Board Members

-The Advisors: serve as ex-officio, non-voting members of the Faculty Council; act as liaisons to the administration, faculty, and community, distribute written warnings of probation, organize a dismissal hearing for members who fail to meet National Honor Society requirements; supervise the day-to-day activity of the chapter and Executive Board in conjunction with the President.
+The Advisors: serve as ex-officio, non-voting members of the Faculty Council; act as liaisons to the administration, faculty, and community, distribute warnings of probation, supervise the day-to-day activity of the chapter and Executive Board in conjunction with the President.

 The President: prepare an agenda for and preside over all meetings of the Executive Board and the entire chapter: maintain the chapter bylaws, activate a system for emergency contact among Executive Board members; act in conjunction with the advisors to oversee the day-to-day supervision of the chapter and Executive Board; act as a liaison to the administration, faculty, and community as directed by the advisors.